nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Statistics

-#### Download useful statistics as CSV : `download`
+#### Download useful statistics as TXT : `download`

-Download a CSV file containing useful statistics for the user.
+Download a .txt file containing useful statistics for the user.
 This includes
 - Most valuable contacts + total commission from each of them
 - Number of policies for each contact
 - Average number of policies per contact